Projects

 Galaxy’s Edge at Disneyland is covered in Aurebesh, the most common written language of Star Wars.
 It’s on everything you see when you look around, but unless you’ve memorized the alphabet or have your phone out, you can’t read any of it.

-This led to the development of the Aurebesh Translator which is a handheld input device built around a custom button matrix.
+This led to the development of the Aurebesh Translator which is a handheld input device built around a custom button matrix to allow the use of the number of buttons exceeding the Arduino Uno pin number.
 Instead of English characters on the keycaps, each key is labeled with its Aurebesh equivalent.
 Press a character, and the screen displays the English letter.
 The end result is a tactile, standalone decoder that can fit in the world it was designed for, without feeling like I am breaking my immersion by opening an app.

 The electronics and translation logic are complete and functional, the next phase is the enclosure.
 The design will be 3D printed to appear like something a resident of Batuu might have in their pocket and feel in universe.